gjorgjinac/foodis_pipeline/README.md

 ##Usage
+### Running the pipeline
 The pipeline can be run using the _foodis.py_ script, where the following arguments can be specified:
-  - _st_ or _search_terms_ - The search terms used to search for PubMed articles
+  - _st_ or _search_terms_ - string containing search terms separated by ";" - The search terms used to search for PubMed articles
-  - _na_ or _number_of_abstracts_ - The maximum number of abstracts that are going to be retrieved from PubMed and processed by the pipeline
+  - _na_ or _number_of_abstracts_ - integer in the range [1, infinity) - default 100 - The maximum number of abstracts that are going to be retrieved from PubMed and processed by the pipeline
-  - _mnpcs_ or _min_positive_classifier_support_ - The minimum number of Relation Extraction classifiers that need to agree that a piece of evidence expresses a relation, for a piece of evidence to be considered valid
+  - _mnpcs_ or _min_positive_classifier_support_ - integer in the range [1,4] - default 3 - The minimum number of Relation Extraction classifiers that need to agree that a piece of evidence expresses a relation, for a piece of evidence to be considered valid
-  - _mxncs_ or _max_negative_classifier_support_ - The maximum number of Relation Extraction classifiers that can agree that a piece of evidence expresses an opposite relation, for a piece of evidence to be considered valid
+  - _mxncs_ or _max_negative_classifier_support_ - integer in the range [0,4] - default 1 - The maximum number of Relation Extraction classifiers that can agree that a piece of evidence expresses an opposite relation, for a piece of evidence to be considered valid
-  - _mnpe_ or _min_positive_evidence_ - The minimum number of pieces of evidence that needs to support the existence of a relation, for a relation to be considered valid
+  - _mnpe_ or _min_positive_evidence_ - integer in the range [1, infinity) - default 1 - The minimum number of pieces of evidence that needs to support the existence of a relation, for a relation to be considered valid
-  - _mxne_ or _max_negative_evidence_ - The maximum number of pieces of evidence that can support the existence of an opposite relation, for a relation to be considered valid
+  - _mxne_ or _max_negative_evidence_ - integer in the range [0, infinity) - default 0 - The maximum number of pieces of evidence that can support the existence of an opposite relation, for a relation to be considered valid

 Only the _search_terms_ argument is required.
 These arguments refer to a single run of the pipeline.
 In the _config.py_ file, one can set the directory where the outputs files are going to be generated, and specify whether a GPU should be used.

+###Generated results
 The results for each search term are saved in a dedicated subdirectory of the specified output directory.
 Apart from the final extracted relations, which are saved in the _cause_relations.csv_ and _treat_relations.csv_ files, the pipeline saves the results of several intermediate steps, into the following files:
 - Outputs of the **Search Pubmed** component: